davelosert/ngPlacesAutocomplete/README.md

 ```

 ##API
-The directive offers two attributes:
+The directive needs an **ngModel** set and further offers two attributes:

-**paOnPlaceReady** - Expects a Callback-Function that gets executed everytime a user chose a place from the autocomplete-window.
-The function
+**paOnPlaceReady** - Expects a NodeJS-Style Callback-Function that gets executed everytime a user chose a place from the autocomplete-window.
+The first parameter is either
-gets the selected Place-Object as the first and only parameter.
+an error if one occured or null.
+The second one is the recieved Places-Object as specified [here](https://developers.google.com/maps/documentation/javascript/reference?hl=FR#PlaceResult).

 **paOptions** (optional) - The Options Object to configure the autocomplete-service.
 It takes the exact same values as
 the Google-Places-Service described [here](https://developers.google.com/maps/documentation/javascript/reference#AutocompleteOptions).
 The given Options-Object is being watched and therefore automatically adjusts to changes you make.

 ##Todos
-* Make free text search for an address available
+* Implement a way to adjust the ngModel after textsearch-execution
 * Write some tests
 * Add more examples which actually use options
 * Implement "bind" option for bounds of map